zappala/cedarhills-blog/content/candidate-questions.md

   facilitates resident feedback?
 It also can keep people informed of city events, decisions, emergency preparedness, activities, etc.

+**Ben Bailey**: I believe that #10 is a great way to address this.
+  Through interacting with the citizens on a regular basis, the council can get a good feel on what the citizens are wanting.

 ## Question 12

 ***